SofiaHelena1/BroadcastChat/README.md

  ## How it works:

-Below is an example of communication using the server and two clients, one of them is on raspberry:
+Below is an example of communication using the server and two clients, one of them is on raspberry.

+ -1